-Read the lease and understand it:
+Read the lease and understand it

-Know the duration:
+Know the duration

-Know your roommates:
+Know your roommates

-Don't rely on oral promises:
+Don't rely on spoken promises

-If your landlord promises to do things to your apartment such as paint it, repair it, or carpet it, GET IT IN WRITING before the lease is signed.
+If your landlord promises to do things to your apartment such as paint it, repair it, or carpet it, get it in writing before the lease is signed.
 If the landlord is sincere about the promise, he/she shouldn't object to writing it down.
-So your understanding is clear, specify the date the repair or improvement is to be completed.
-If your landlord says he/she won't hold you to a certain clause in the lease, CROSS IT OUT AND INITIAL IT.
+So the agreement is clear to both parties, specify the date the repair or improvement is to be completed by.
+If your landlord says he/she won't hold you to a certain clause in the lease, cross it out and have both parties initial the change.